tarantool/doc/doc/release/new-policy.rst

 A series reaches the end of life (EOL) when the last release in the series is published.
 The series will not receive updates anymore.

-In modules, connectors and tools, we don't guarantee support of a release series that reaches EOL.
+In modules, connectors and tools, we don't guarantee support of any release series that reaches EOL.

-A release series cannot reach EOL until the vast majority of production environments, for which we have commitments and SLAs, will be updated to a newer series.
+A release series cannot reach EOL until the vast majority of production environments, for which we have commitments and SLAs, is updated to a newer series.

 Versions per lifecycle stage